 The embattled town of Apocalyptia is plagued by catastrophic disasters every other day.
 To play Apocalyptia get into the game menu and under “Gameplay” max out random disaster frequency.

-Disaster management options are normally a bit of an afterthought but not for the rattled residents of Apocalyptia.
+Disaster management options are normally an afterthought but not for the rattled residents of Apocalyptia.
 Cims of Apocalyptia spend as much time in emergency shelters as in their own home.
 Make sure everyone has one!

 Most disasters will tear up the streets, disrupting traffic and public transport.
 With that in mind the plucky planners of Apocalyptia opt for public transport options that do not rely on surface road and rails.
 Metro, helicopter, blimp and ferry are less easily disrupted by disasters.